 This old scale was used to weigh the whiskey barrels.
 This helped to determine the amount of excise tax to charge.

 The cooperage was where the coopers built the whiskey barrels.
 It took seven years of apprenticeship training under a master cooper to learn the trade!
 The casks were always made from oak, and still are today.

 And here is some antique firefighting equipment from the original distillery.
-Fire was always a huge threat at distilleries, where coal-fired furnaces heated the stills and high-alcohol spirits were extremely flammable!
+Fire was always a huge threat at distilleries, since coal-fired furnaces were used to heat the stills, and high-alcohol spirits were extremely flammable!

 Look at this beautiful antique delivery truck outside of the distillery.
 I imagine it would have had a hard time navigating the narrow, winding streets in many Irish towns and hamlets, though.

 After the informative bit of the tour ended, we got to the good stuff: an Irish whiskey tasting!
 As you can see, we got to taste-test three very different styles of whiskey.
 A scotch whisky, an American whiskey, and of course, Jameson whiskey.

 Scotch whiskey is usually double-distilled, and aged in seasoned oak casks.
 It can exhibit peaty, earthy or fruity notes, depending on the region in which it’s made.